devskope/apollo-firesource/README.md

       - **options** (_object_)

         ```javascript
         {
           collectionId: string, // (required)
           docId: string, // (required)

           // (optional)
           currentDocument: {
             exists: boolean, // (optional) When set to true, the target document must exist.
 When set to false, the target document must not exist
             updateTime: string // (optional) Timestamp format: When set, the target document must exist and have been last updated at that time
           }
         }
         ```

       - **returns** (_object_):
-        ```
+        ```javascript
         {
           deleted: boolean
         }